 - Establish an LLC Operating Agreement

-- Obtain Necessary Licenses, Certification, or Permits
+- Obtain Necessary Licenses, Certifications, or Permits

 In the subsequent sections, we are going to discuss one by one each step in detail to make it clear for new business owners and entrepreneurs.